suneel0101/InstrumentalJS/README.md

 # When should I use this?
 Suppose you want to measure when a user

-1. clicks on a "Purchase" button,
+1. clicks on a button or link
-2. clicks on a "No thanks" link
+2. drags a bookmark to the toolbar
-3. user drags a "Pin It" bookmark to the toolbar.
+3. interacts in anyway with a DOM element

 You want to capture these user interactions and send them, along with some user data, to the server.
 InstrumentalJS makes this very simple.